新しい CommScope.com 体験へようこそ。お困りですか？ ヘルプ

-Not so long ago, the most prevalent cabling in data centers
+Not so long ago, the most prevalent cabling in data centers was copper-based.

 CLICK TO TWEET: CommScope believes copper still has a big space in data centers.